jundalisay/superb/content/en/research/constitutions/in/part-16.md

+---
+title: "Special Provisions Relating To Certain Classes"
+heading: "Part 16"
+date: 2021-10-08
+image: "/flags/in.png"
+description: ""
+icon: /flags/in.png
+---

-PART XVI SPECIAL PROVISIONS RELATING TO CERTAIN CLASSES
+## PART 16 SPECIAL PROVISIONS RELATING TO CERTAIN CLASSES

-330. Reservation of seats for Scheduled Castes and Scheduled Tribes in the House of the People.— (1) Seats shall be reserved in the House of the People for — (a) the Scheduled Castes;
+Article 330.
+Reservation of seats for Scheduled Castes and Scheduled Tribes in the House of the People

+(1) Seats shall be reserved in the House of the People for — (a) the Scheduled Castes;
-2

 [(b) the Scheduled Tribes except the Scheduled Tribes in the autonomous districts of Assam; and] (c) the Scheduled Tribes in the autonomous districts of Assam.
 (2) The number of seats reserved in any State 3 [or Union territory] for the Scheduled Castes or the